dhavalpur0hit/monkey-wiki/Setup.md

 ### Installation

-For off-the-shelf use, download a Debian package from our website and follow the guide [written in our blog](https://www.guardicore.com/2016/07/infection-monkey-loose-2/).
+For off-the-shelf use, download a Debian package from our website and follow the [guide](https://www.guardicore.com/infectionmonkey/wt/).
-Warning!
-The Debian package will uninstall the python library 'bson' because of an issue with pymongo.
-You can reinstall it later, but the Monkey Island will probably not work.

 To manually set up and the Monkey Island server follow the instructions on [Monkey Island readme](monkey_island/readme.txt).
 If you wish to compile the binaries yourself, follow the instructions under the [Infection Monkey readme](chaos_monkey/readme.txt).